 ST511: ORIENTATION TO THEOLOGICAL STUDIES (4 units).
-Richard J. Erickson, Associate Professor of New Testament, and Chris Spinks and Markus McDowell, Adjunct Professors in Theology
+Chris Spinks, Adjunct Assistant Professor of Theology

-DESCRIPTION: This Internet-based course explores the nature of studying theology at Fuller Theological Seminary.
+DESCRIPTION: This Internet-based course explores the nature of studying theology at Fuller Theological

+Seminary.
 It considers the functions and skills, as well as the frame of mind, required for getting the best possible results from a Fuller education and from any theological interaction.
 Focus is placed on the skills of reading, research, and writing.
 Fostering an attitude of "critical openness," the course emphasizes listening, thinking, and responding, and doing so with intelligence and grace.